fidotheprince/demo_repo/README.md

   console.log('Hello World');
 ```

-* Note all changes to your local branch are recorded via the hidden .git file
+* Here are some common git commands
   ---
   * `git add` <filename> enables git to start tracking changes to files
   * `git add <file>` is saying, "git look at changes made on this file"